ngrok/ngrok-docs/docs/integrations/pagerduty/webhooks.md

 1. Restart your ngrok agent by running the command, replacing `{your webhook payload signing}` with the value you copied before (See [Integrate ngrok and PagerDuty.](#setup-webhook)):
     `ngrok http 3000 --verify-webhook pagerduty --verify-webhook-secret {your webhook payload signing}`

-1. Access [PagerDuty](https://PagerDutyup.com/dashboard/) and create a new item.
+1. Access [PagerDuty](https://www.pagerduty.com) and create a new incident.

 Verify that your local application receives the request and logs information to the terminal.